SKPVenkataSDeepthi/Data-AI-ML-Playground/README.md

 ## ✨ Fun Fact

-💡 *I turn messy data into meaningful insights — and sometimes into intelligent systems that actually think.*
+💡 *I turn messy data into meaningful insights, and sometimes into intelligent systems that actually think.*

 ---